Uncertainty-aware Pseudo-label Selection for Positive-Unlabeled Learning: Related work

 \section{Related work}

-\textbf{Positive-unlabeled learning} PUL was introduced as a variant of binary classification \cite{Liu2003} and is related to one-class learning \cite{ruff2018deep,li2010positive}, multi-positive learning~\cite{xu2017multi}, multi-task learning~\cite{KajiYS18}, and semi-supervised learning~\cite{Chapelle2009}.
-Current existing methods for PUL can be divides into three branches: two-step techniques, class prior incorporation, and biased PUL \cite{bekker2020}.
-In this work, we apply pseudo-labeling with biased PUL -- also coined as reweighting methods -- and refer to \cite{bekker2020} for a comprehensive overview of the field.
-In this context, \cite{plessis2014} introduced the unbiased risk estimator uPU. \cite{Kiryo2017} showed that this loss function is prone to overfitting in deep learning contexts, as it lacks a lower bound, and proposed the non-negative risk estimator nnPU as a remedy.
+PUL was introduced as a variant of binary classification \cite{Liu2003} and is related to one-class learning \cite{ruff2018deep,li2010positive}, multi-positive learning~\cite{xu2017multi}, multi-task learning~\cite{KajiYS18}, and semi-supervised learning~\cite{Chapelle2009}.
+Current existing methods for PUL can be divided into three branches: two-step techniques, class prior incorporation, and biased PUL \cite{bekker2020}.
+In this work, we apply pseudo-labeling with biased PUL -- also coined as re-weighting methods -- and refer to Bekker et al. \cite{bekker2020} for a comprehensive overview of the field.
+In this context, Du Plessis et al. \cite{plessis2014} introduced the unbiased risk estimator uPU.
+Kiryo et al. \cite{Kiryo2017} showed that this loss function is prone to overfitting in deep learning contexts, as it lacks a lower bound, and proposed the non-negative risk estimator nnPU \cite{Kiryo2017} as a remedy.
 Follow-up work on loss functions for PUL has focused on robustness w.r.t. biases in the sampling process~\cite{Kato2019,Hsieh2019,Luo2021} and handling of imbalanced datasets \cite{imbnnpu}.
-Further works in PUL focused on estimating the class prior directly during training~\cite{vpu,gargMEP,Hu2021PredictiveAL} or exploiting its knowledge to further improve the training process~\cite{selfpu,punce,distpu,apu}.
+Further research in PUL focuses on estimating the class prior directly during training~\cite{vpu,gargMEP,Hu2021PredictiveAL} or exploiting its knowledge to further improve the training process~\cite{selfpu,punce,distpu,apu}.